 Some RVs have light clips or hooks that come standard on them.
 For all other RVs, you will need to buy these clips/hooks and attach them yourself into the awning’s railing.
 Once you have the clips/hooks attached to the flap of the RV awning, hanging lights is really simple.
 Just hook the tops of each light on the light string over a hook/clip and then plug them in.

 Probably the cheapest method of all is to buy a set of plastic clip-on clothespins.
 Then just clip the top hanger of each light to the edge of the awning’s canvas.
 Be sure to point the clipping end of the clothespins upward so that the grip the clothespins have on the lights doesn’t fail and accidentally drop to the ground.

 On the underside of the rollout bars of many RV awnings you will feel a sort of open track area.
 There is a pull-down strap tucked into this slot leaves plenty of room to insert these unique rubber slot fixtures made just for hanging RV lights.
 Buy a bag or two of the slot fixtures and then insert them when the awning is fully unfurled.

 Now the rubber fixtures act as a means of holding onto strings of lights.
 The strings of lights, however, have to have little plastic “T” tabs on top for this to work.
 The result is transforming the rollout bars on the RV’s awning into instant “track lighting.”
 You will need to remove all of this when it’s time to close the awning again.

 Small Binder Clips

-Binder clips are also cheap and can be purchased in most office supply stores.
-The little or medium ones work just as good as wooden clothespins but you can’t see the binder clips.
+Binder clips are also cheap and work great.
+The little or medium ones work just as good as plastic clothespins but you can’t see the binder clips as easily.
 If you don’t like the look of the clothespins, or the clothespins don’t hold well, try the binder clips.